 The best way to choose a Medigap plan is to compare Medicare Supplements in your area.
 This is the only way you will know the average cost of Medicare supplemental insurance and which private insurance companies offer plans in your state.

-The best time to get Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage. is when you first qualify for Medicare at age 65.
+The best time to get Medicare Supplement insurance is when you first qualify for Medicare at age 65.
 At that time you have certain Medigap protections.

-Your most important protection is a Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
-All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting. to buy a Medigap policy.
+Your most important protection is a guaranteed issue right to buy a Medigap policy.
 At age 65, if you buy within the first 6 months, you cannot be denied coverage.
-Not even if you have a A pre-existing condition is any health problem that occurred before enrolling in a health plan.
-The Affordable Care Act law made it illegal for health plans to or charge more due to a pre-existing condition.....
+Not even if you have a pre-existing condition.

 If you don’t buy Medicare Supplement insurance at age 65, or if you want to change your policy later, insurance companies have the right to deny you coverage.
 When you apply without a guaranteed issue right, the insurance company you are applying with will send your application through a medical underwriting process.